SciML/Catalyst.jl/docs/src/tutorials/advanced_simulations.md

 plot(esol)
 ```

 Sometimes, one wishes to perform the same simulation a large number of times, while making minor modifications to the problem each time.
-This can be done by giving a problem function argument to the `EnsembleProblem`.
+This can be done by giving a problem function, `prob_func`, argument to the `EnsembleProblem`.
 Let us consider ODE simulations of a simple birth/death process:
 ```@example ex1
 rn = @reaction_network begin
     (b,1.0), ∅ <--> X